-Every household is different, but the chai that the average Pakistani family drinks on a daily basis is very different from the chai latte you find at your local coffee shop.
-Here’s a recipe for everyday chai, the Pakistani way.
+Every household is different, but the daily cup of chai the average Pakistani family drinks bears little resemblance to the chai tea latte you find at your local coffee shop.

 - 1 1/4 cup water

-- 1 tsp loose tea-leaves or 1 black teabag (I use Tapal Danedar)
+- 1 1/2 tsp loose tea-leaves or 2 black teabags (I use Tapal Danedar) or more to taste

-- 1-2 cloves of cardamom, slightly broken or a pinch of cardamom powder (OPTIONAL)
+- 1-2 cardamom pods slightly broken or a pinch of cardamom powder (optional)

-- Put water in a saucepan over high heat.
-Once it comes to a boil, reduce the heat to medium and add tea-leaves or tea bag as well as the cardamom.
-Gently allow this to simmer on medium heat for a few minutes, depending on how strong you want your chai.
+Place water in a saucepan over high heat.
+Once it comes to a boil, add tea-leaves or tea bag and cardamom.
+Reduce the heat to medium and gently allow this to simmer for a minute or two.

 - Add the milk and raise the heat back to high.

 - As it begins to boil, the chai will rise in the saucepan.
 Remove the pan from heat before it reaches the top of the saucepan.
-Do this a few times to really develop the flavor.
+Do this a few times to really develop the flavor while using a ladle to scoop and pour back the chai.
 Side story time!
 In a 2009 trip to Pakistan, we stopped for some chai at a tea stall on the way to Nathia Gali.
 The place was heavenly but that chai was unforgettable.
 Luckily I had observed the process – I remember the chai wala (tea vendor) used a ladle to repeatedly scoop up and pour back the chai.
 I’ve tried this technique and can attest that it does enhance the flavor.
 Try it!

 - Pour this chai through a small sieve into your favorite cups and sweeten using sugar or honey.